Last Days of a Scarecrow Summer

-Ah, yes.
-Summer dawns.
+Don’t look now, but we are fast running out of summer dawns.
 Days when one swaps clothes with a scarecrow.
-Days when one talks up the first cloud of a new day.
+Days when one lie on your back in the grass and talk up the first cloud that passes overhead.
 I miss such simplicity already.

 Still, typing poems you like is good practice for writers.
 It counts as “close reading” when you type word for word, punctuation for punctuation, and then reread for accuracy.
 You think things like, “When does this sentence end?” and “Shouldn’t there be a period and not a comma here?” and “Shoot.
 Wish I’d thought of that!”

-Let us hold our collective breath, then, and turn to Simic.
-A poet with a sense for the absurd.
-A poet from eastern Europe who would grimly appreciate the path we’re descending as a country.
-A poet who can still distinguish the difference between reality TV and summers at dawn:
+Let us hold our collective breath for the last days of summer, then, and turn to Simic, a poet who had a sense for the absurd.
+A poet from eastern Europe who could appreciate the simple things.
+A poet who is always worth revisiting.

 Summer Dawn